cocos/cocos-docs/en/editor/publish/android/build-example.md

             ![terminal.png](images/terminal.png)

-            > Please refer to [How do I set or change the PATH system variable?](https://www.java.com/en/download/help/path.html) to set up your own environment<br>
+            > Please refer to [How do I set or change the PATH system variable?](https://www.java.com/en/download/help/path.html) to set up your environment<br>
             >
-            > **Note**：The author utilizes [OpenJDK](https://openjdk.org/), which has similar features as the JDK but follow anther open-source protocol.
+            > **Note**：The author utilizes [OpenJDK](https://openjdk.org/), which has similar features as the JDK but follows another open-source protocol.

     - Download and install the Android SDK
-        - Here is an example how to download Android SDK through Android Studio
+        - Here is an example of how to download Android SDK through Android Studio

             - Start Android Studio

-            - Open Settings/Preferences panel from the main menu
+            - Open the Settings/Preferences panel from the main menu

                 ![as-setting.png](images/as-setting.png)